My Chinese wife and I have been living a van-life this past year.

 Well, kind of.

 Shops are open.
-Roads busy but not the usual city chaos.
+Roads are busy but not the usual city chaos.
 Schools and universities remain closed.
 As do borders to foreigners.
 Ubiquitous temperature checks and mobile scan-ins are everywhere.
 And of course, most people still wear masks.

 Xenophobia is not the new normal in China.